jamesknowsbest/dotnet-core-device-farm-sample-tests/README.md

 # dotnet-core-device-farm-sample-tests
-Short project to show how to build a test package in dot-net for AWS Device Farm
+This is a short project to show how to build a test package in dot-net for AWS Device Farm.
+This is a proof of concept and may not be applicable to all features of dotnet or Appium.
+This project is provided without any warranty or guarantee.
+Happy testing :)

 ## How did I create this project?